 A template for a single Kajabi website landing page can cost anywhere from $75-$200.
 You purchase the template, put in a ton of hours customizing it (and let’s be honest… getting super frustrated along the way), and it’s done.
 If you ever want to add to it or make major changes (or perhaps match the rest of your Kajabi website to the style of that one page), you’re on your own!

-Instead, you could hire a virtual assistant who’s an expert in Kajabi website design.
-When you take that route, you’ll end up with a unique and perfectly customized website and someone to help you with all those other Kajabi tasks you hate (coughcough::sendingemails::coughcough).
-They can even make sure your Kajabi website has some killer SEO!
+Instead, you could hire a Kajabi specialist like myself.
+When you take that route, you’ll end up with a unique and perfectly customized website and someone to help you set up all that other fun tech stuff.
+I can even make sure your Kajabi website has some killer SEO!